 I am the Hazel C. Youngberg Trustees Distinguished Professor and Department Chair of African American and African Studies at The Ohio State University.
 My research interests are broad and interdisciplinary, focusing on: critical race, gender, and legal studies; theories of black feminisms and black masculinities; visual and popular culture; and the literature of the African Diaspora in the Americas.

 Many of these research areas intersect in my book, Critical Appropriations: African American Women and the Construction of Transnational Identity (LSU Press, Southern Literary Studies Series, 2014), and my second book, When We Imagine Grace: Black Men and Subject Making (U of Chicago P, 2016).
-A third book, Mansion Day School: Reviving the Uplift Tradition, a grant funded project, is well under way, along with an edited volume, Are You Entertained?: Black Popular Culture in the 21st Century.
+A third book, Mansion Day School: Reviving the Uplift Tradition, a grant funded project, is well under way, along with an edited volume, Are You Entertained?: Black Popular Culture in the 21st Century (under review, Duke UP).

 I am the principal investigator for the OSU Discovery Theme pilot project Transnational Black Citizenship and a team member on a second Discovery Theme project, Human Rights in Transit.
 I also serve on the editorial board for The Ohio State University Press and Spectrum: A Journal on Black Men (Indiana UP).
 My administrative training includes the eighteen-month long President and Provost’s Leadership Institute at The Ohio State University, the HERS Institute-Bryn Mawr, and the American Council on Education’s (ACE) Women’s Regional Leadership Forum.

 Ph.D., University of Maryland, College Park, English Literature